 to divide the group.
 Otherwise, players will meet in the afternoon.

 If you have another child playing in an older division,

 choose the afternoon session to avoid morning schedule conflicts.

-The sessions are divided into 3, 20 minute parts, including 3 minute water breaks in-between.
+The sessions are divided into three, 20 minute parts, including 3 minute water breaks in-between.
 The first part is a skill teaching drill.
-The second is a series of child's games, such as Simon Sez, modified to include the soccer skill they have just trained on.
+The second is a series of child's games, such as Simon Sez or Red Light-Green Light, modified to include the soccer skill they have just trained on.
 The third part is a soccer game.

-Players are divided by gender.
+Teams are co-ed in U5, and divided by gender in U6.
 You may apply for your child to "play up" if your child is kinder age but you feel your child is more advanced, or is in 1st grade, and can enjoy the faster pace of the U8 teams.
-If your child has been playing soccer in another program, has played in our Kinder Program before, is athletic for their age, and you feel they could take on the demands of twice a week training plus a game on the weekend, you may request that they play up, by sending an email to firstname.lastname@example.org.
+If your child has been playing soccer in another program, has played in our Kinder Program before, is athletic for their age, and you feel they could take on the demands of twice a week training plus a game on the weekend, you may request that they play up, by sending an email to email@example.com.

 AYSO Trains Parent Coaches and Referees